Back to ¡°Memory Booster of Regional Anatomy¡±

 The vertebral column of the fetus is kyphotic (convex backward); think of the crouching posture of a fetus.
-After birth, the baby holds its head up to make the cervical vertebrae lordotic (convex forward).
-As the baby matures, he/she stands up to make the lordosis of his/her lumbar vertebrae.
+After birth, a baby holds its head up to make the cervical vertebrae lordotic (convex forward).
+As a baby matures, he/she stands up to make the lordosis of his/her lumbar vertebrae.
 The cervical and lumbar curvatures are thus called the secondary curvatures.

 < Cutaneous nerves >

 After skinning a cadaver, students can find cutaneous veins and nerves in the subcutaneous tissue.
 In the trunk, it will suffice for students to search only for the cutaneous nerves (Fig. 3-3), since there are no notable cutaneous veins.
-Most cutaneous nerves in the trunk are from the intercostal nerves (TN1–TN11) (Fig. 5-5).
+Of course, the cutaneous nerves are part of spinal nerves from the spinal cord.

 Fig. 1-2.
 Cutaneous nerves of trunk.

-During dissection, students should try to find six cutaneous nerves (1 to 6 in the figure above).
+During dissection, students are suggested to find some of six cutaneous nerves (1 to 6 in the figure above).
 They characteristically emerge from muscles (Fig. 3-3).